Collectibles

 • Build a basic text-based inventory system for collectibles

-A collection is a data structure that holds multiple elements, typically of the same type.
-Collections provide standard methods to add, remove, search, and iterate over elements.
+A collection is a data structure that holds multiple elements.
+Collections offer methods to add, remove, search, and iterate over elements.

-• Organize data logically (e.g., storing user profiles, game objects, or search history)
+• Organize data logically (e.g., user profiles, game items)

-• Perform batch operations (e.g., filtering, sorting, or searching)
+• Perform batch operations (e.g., filter, sort, search)

 Set uniqueTags = new HashSet<>(); uniqueTags.add("AI"); uniqueTags.add("Python"); uniqueTags.add("Data"); uniqueTags.add("Python"); // No effect, already present